Mohamed-faaris/clima-route-latest/DEPLOYMENT_README.md

 ---

 ## Troubleshooting
-- Check container logs with `docker-compose logs`.
+- Check container logs with `docker compose logs`.
 - Ensure ports are not blocked or in use.
 - For development, use `docker-compose.dev.yml`.